josephburgess/josephburgess/README.md

 ## Projects 📝

-Below is a selection of projects from the past few months, there is a more comprehensive list on my CV or you can just check out my repositories!
+Below is a selection of projects from the past few months at Makers, there is a more comprehensive list on my Github CV!

 ### Group Projects
 | Project Name | Description | Technologies Used | Purpose/Goal | Project Duration |